Background Image

 Our core-approach is business and project orientated.
 We are committed to developing efficient practices, suited to each context: from small-medium-sized enterprises to the world's leading, multinational corporations.

-The company's key focus is the engineering and construction sector, with clients including Technip, Alstom, Air Liquide, SBM, CB&I, Heurtey Petrochem, Prosernat...
+The company's key focus is the engineering and construction sector, with clients including Total Energies, Technip Energies, Alstom, Air Liquide, BP, SBM, CB&I...

 It has delivered ERM implementation and improvements, Risk Analysis, QRA and Training across Europe, North America, the Middle-East and Asia.